 Does anyone know who that quote is from?
 I sure didn’t.
-It was said by Lara Logan, CBS correspondent.
+It was said by Lara Logan, a CBS correspondent.
 High maintenance: the idea of needing a lot of work and attention.
-It sounds daunting, time consuming and costly: surely people should want LOW maintenance!
+It sounds daunting, time-consuming, and costly: surely people should want LOW maintenance!

 Everyone seems to be declaring one or the other as something that adds value to their individual qualities.
 So which is it?
 What has more worth?
 High-maintenance, or low-maintenance?
 The answer is likely to be different for everyone, but what if we add a third option?

 “Prevention is better than cure” or to borrow the popular saying “an apple a day keeps the doctor away”.
 We’re all familiar with this concept.
 Both the high-maintenance people (who absolutely have to fit their diet and gym routine into a day), and the low-maintenance people (who might diet and exercise just to feel better), can probably agree that they are engaged in the prevention of future unknown, painful, and costly health risks.

 Why then is it, that we in the manufacturing and industry might have such a hard time applying the same preventative concept to the tools and machines that we use?